HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 <figcaption>{{ figure_link(caption="Most popular third parties connected to using resource hints.", sheets_gid="1254656281", sql_file="preload_host_by_url.sql") }}</figcaption>
 </figure>

-Analysing the table above, 42.72% of all pages which include a `preload` hint are preloading resources hosted on adservice.google.com, while s.w.org (WordPress) is the most popular domain for `dns-prefetch` and `fonts.gstatic.com` for the `preconnect` directive.
+Analyzing the table above, 42.72% of all pages which include a `preload` hint are preloading resources hosted on adservice.google.com, while s.w.org (WordPress) is the most popular domain for `dns-prefetch` and `fonts.gstatic.com` for the `preconnect` directive.

 {{ figure_markup(
   image="google-fonts.png",